duncombe/wikis/Development-of-Test-Themes.md

 *  NSF BCODMO data repositories

 <a name="scenario3"/>
-Deep Blue Water Use Case Scenario: A large community of NSF-funded, field biological and chemical oceanographers utilize the BCODMO data repositories (http://bco-dmo.org/), and a science use-case built to utilize BCO-DMO provides a good entry point for accessing the ocean science "dark data" collected by individual researchers and small teams.
+##Scenario 3: Deep Blue Water Use Case Scenario:

+A large community of NSF-funded, field biological and chemical oceanographers utilize the BCODMO data repositories (http://bco-dmo.org/), and a science use-case built to utilize BCO-DMO provides a good entry point for accessing the ocean science "dark data" collected by individual researchers and small teams.
 BCO-DMO hosts a wide range of data products, primarily discrete data collected from water samples and continuous data from underway instruments and profiling instruments.
 ####Questions to Guide Corresponding IPython Notebooks
 Can we compare contemporaneous data from other field programs with ship based field programs in the regional context, VOS lines, autonomous platform networks, satellite remote sensting, and ocean and atmospheric model handcarts.